Quality Payments – Patient safety report

-- collate incidents and near misses from an ongoing log;
+- collated incidents and near misses from an ongoing log;

-- take actions to minimise future risk from repeated errors; and
+- recorded action taken to minimise future risk from repeated errors;

-- share their learning (both locally and nationally).
+- shared learning (both locally and nationally); and

 This should then be documented in a written patient safety report.
 Incidents to be included in the report should include errors or near misses that involve medication that have caused patient harm or had the potential to do so.
 Errors picked up early in the dispensing process or documentation errors would therefore not be included.

-PSNC, the Community Pharmacy Patient Safety Group and NHS Improvement have created the below templates (these have been updated by PSNC and the Community Pharmacy Patient Safety Group for the February 2019 review point), which contractors may choose to use to create their report; these templates are also included in Annex 1 of the NHS England guidance for the February review point of the Quality Payments Scheme.
+PSNC, the Community Pharmacy Patient Safety Group and NHS Improvement have created the below templates (these have been updated by PSNC and the Community Pharmacy Patient Safety Group for the February 2019 review point), which contractors may choose to use to create their report; these templates are also included in Annex 1 and 2 of the NHS England guidance for the February review point of the Quality Payments Scheme.

 A template to collate and review patient safety incidents each month: